Every property in New York City is assigned to a tax class based on the property's size and how it is used.

 Property with equipment owned by a gas, telephone, or electric company

-All commercial and industrial property, such as offices and factories
+All other commercial and industrial property, such as offices and factories

 Vacant land that is not zoned for residential use

-All vacant land in Manhattan is classified as Class 4 property, regardless of use.
+All vacant land in Manhattan is classified as Tax Class 4 property, regardless of use.

 In the City's other boroughs, the vacant land tax class depends on how it's used.
 If it's zoned for commercial use, it is taxed as commercial property.
 If zoned for residential use, it is taxed as residential property.

-The amount is based on comparable sales of other vacant land.
+The market value is based on comparable sales of other vacant land.